FuelLabs/sway-applications/README.md

 Any instructions related to running a specific project will be found within the README.md in the root of that project.

-The contracts are pinned to specific versions which can be seen at the top of the README.md inside the `/<app>/project` directory and inside the `fuel-toolchain.toml`.
+The projects are pinned to specific versions which can be seen at the top of the README.md inside the `/<app>/project` directory and inside the `fuel-toolchain.toml`.

 ## Contributing